binkley/spikes/domain-persistence-modeling/README.md

    layer translate (eg, REST)
 3. How should the domain hide simple details that are replaced with corresponding domain representations?
+4. Micronaut Data re-port in progress: It now matches the Spring Boot code, however still has some Micronaut Data-specific issues

 An example using "parent" details: